 The Dark Shadows revival comes from no less than Tim Burton.
 Tim Burton was a former Disney animator who emerged as a director with Pee-Wees Big Adventure (1985) and then a string of hits including Beetlejuice (1988), Batman (1989), Edward Scissorhands (1990), Batman Returns (1992), The Nightmare Before Christmas (1993) and Ed Wood (1994) that propelled him to become one of the most distinctive and quirky voices in fantastic cinema throughout the decade.
 Burtons films have an eccentric humour, a love of oddball outsiders and an amazing flair of production design and costuming.
 On the other hand, come the 2000s and Burton feels like he is coasting by on his past successes with a series of films Planet of the Apes (2001), Big Fish (2003), Charlie and the Chocolate Factory (2005), Sweeney Todd: The Demon Barber of Fleet Street (2007), Alice in Wonderland (2010), Frankenweenie (2012), Big Eyes (2014) that feel increasingly lacking in the imaginative fire of the younger Burton.
 The line-up of regular cast members Johnny Depp doing something weird, Burtons girlfriend Helena Bonham Carter never varies, there are the same almost black-and-white sets and weirdly coloured costume schemes but the quirky distinctiveness merely feels like something that is going through the motions.
 Indeed, most people I spoke to before watching Dark Shadows made indifferent comments like its been over a decade since I felt enthused about a Tim Burton film or I wish Tim Burton would find his mojo again.

 Dark Shadows comes from the pen of regular Tim Burton writer John August, and Seth Grahame-Smith, the novelist who wrote How to Survive a Horror Movie (2007) and then had a hit with the genre mash-ups Pride and Prejudice and Zombies (2009) and Abraham Lincoln, Vampire Hunter (2010).
 Burton produced the film version of latter with Abraham Lincoln, Vampire Hunter (2012), while the former was subsequently adapted as Pride and Prejudice and Zombies (2016).
-Grahame-Smith also wrote The Lego Batman Movie (2017) and produces the remake of It (2017).
+Grahame-Smith also wrote The Lego Batman Movie (2017) and produces the remake of It (2017) and The Lego Ninjago Movie (2017).
 The script keeps to the essential aspects of the excessively complicated storyline of the original soap opera, focusing around the arrival of Victoria Winters, the revival of Barnabas and the backstory about Angelique and Josette.
 Most of the regular characters are there, although some of these have been condensed Victoria Winters is combined with Maggie Evans, a waitress that Barnabas became convinced was a reincarnation of Josette, while the character of Quentin has been eliminated and the werewolf role is now played by Carolyn, who goes from a woman in her twenties in the tv series to a cynically disaffected fifteen year-old (Chloe Grace Moretz).

 The main difference between the tv series and the 2012 film is all in the tone.
 TVs Dark Shadows was a Gothic soap opera.
 Its cheap mood and atmosphere is often ridiculed by people watching it today but it worked for audiences back then who bought into it sufficiently to make the show a hit.
 Even at the height of its most preposterously complicated storylines, the tv series took itself seriously.
 On the other hand, Dark Shadows 2012 is a film that has been construed in the same vein as The Brady Bunch, Starsky & Hutch and 21 Jump Street as something that sets out to mock and deflate a less sophisticated original.
 Johnny Depps Barnabas Collins is no longer an ambiguous character that is half villain, half hero, merely a comic fish out of water figure.
 Now, I am not saying that a Dark Shadows film played straight and taking all of the Gothic mood seriously might have necessarily made for a great film today, but a film that revives an original only to ridicule is something that has my critical hackles raised before I even sit down to watch it.
 Its the old adage if you buy up a property that has a cult recognition value then why throw it out when all that this does is alienate the fanbase and accrue a bad reputation?